inspr/core-legacy/doc/dapp_overview.md

 ![dapp](img/dapp-struct.jpg)

 ### It is relevant to point out that:
-- All structures created by the user are (directly or not) inside of a **root dApp**;
+- All structures created by the user are (directly or not) inside of a **root dApp**.
-- A dApp **can't** contain other dApps if it is a Node, and vice versa;
+- A dApp **can't** contain other dApps if it is a Node, and vice versa.
-- Boundary defines by which Channels a dApp exchanges information with it's parent dApp;
+- Boundary defines by which Channels a dApp exchanges information with it's parent dApp.
 - The global dApps organization is a tree-like structure:

 ![tree](img/dapp-tree.jpg)